vizia/vizia-site/README.md

 npm run build
 ```

-This will update the `/build/` folder and thus, updating the website thanks to Github Pages.
+This will create the `/build/` folder, which is the folder that is linked to Github Pages.

 You can also preview the production build with `npm run preview`.